 Marine Science Field Trips - Vester Field StationToggle More Info

 Nature Walks on the FGCU CampusToggle More Info

 Aquatic Systems and Mosquito ControlToggle More Info

-Girls in Engineering, Math and Science (GEMS) is a hands-on program dedicated to promoting science education for regional middle school girls by enthusiastic professionals and undergraduates as facilitators and role models in a supportive environment.
+Girls in Engineering, Math and Science (GEMS) is a hands-on program dedicated to promoting science education for all regional middle school students by enthusiastic professionals and undergraduates as facilitators and role models in a supportive environment.
 GEMS provides a launching pad to develop an early interest in engineering, math, and science as an impetus to higher education and highly-skilled careers.
 Previous activities have included bioengineering, chemistry, biological science, biotechnology, forensics, astronomy, math, civil engineering and environmental science.